pjweggy/CLADES/README.md

 Label '1' means cluster 'different species', '-1' stands for 'same species' cluster.
 First line '-1 0.000253429 0.999747' indicates that, the first sample is classified to 'same species' with probability 0.9997 and can be classified to 'different species' with a very low probability 0.000253.
 If you have true labels for your dataset, you can compare the classification result with true labels to get estimation accuracy.

-## Train Your Own Modeltrain Your Own Model
+## Train Your Own Model
 With prior knowledge of related populations, one can trained a more specific model as your own classifier.
 For example, if one has an estimate range of θ, 𝜏 and M, one can generate simulated sequence data for two-species model.
 For pairwise populations, compute summary statistics and normalize to range (0, 1).
-Then use 'svm-train' to train your own model.
+Then use `svm-train` to train your own model.